-Team members will take a written test over forensic science March 1st-27th, 2020 to determine the semifinalists.
+Team members will take an online test over forensic science March 1st-15th, 2020 to determine the semifinalists.
 Testing information has been sent directly to your school testing liaison if you set one up with us, in previous years.
 If you have not sent us that information or you need to change who your liaison is, please send an email to email@example.com Subject line: TSA Testing Liaison, and let me know their name, title, and email address.

 EVENT UPDATES AND CLARIFICATIONS